-When it comes to logos, animals are a popular symbol choice to represent brand values like speed, stealth, beauty, and intelligence.
+When it comes to logo design, animals are a popular symbol choice to represent brand values like speed, stealth, beauty, and intelligence.
 That’s why you’ll find them featured in branding for industries like banking, technology, clothing, and more.

 AGF’s logo features a tiger, which has been the company’s symbol since the early 1980s.
 An aggressive yet strategic apex predator, the tiger represents a tactical and patient approach, aligning with AGF’s brand characteristics as an investment management company.